 What Is Hemp?

+Another common way people use hemp products in their daily routine is through hemp seeds, or hemp hearts.
+These tiny seeds can be ingested as is, and serve as an excellent source of plant-based protein.
 Whole and unshelled hemp seeds look similar to large brown peppercorns.
 Inside the tough outer layer, you will find a softer, pleasantly chewy inner section.
-The tender little pieces inside are referred to as hemp seeds or hemp hearts.
+The tender little pieces inside are referred to as a hemp seeds or hemp heart.

 Nutritional Benefits of Hemp

-Hemp seeds don’t slack in the nutrient department, offering an ample amount of macronutrients and several minerals.
+Hemp seed hearts don’t slack in the nutrient department, offering an ample amount of macronutrients and several minerals.

-What else comes with a heaping serving of these powerful, nutty-flavored hearts:
+What else comes with a heaping serving of hemp:

 - Contains all 9 essential amino acids (known as a complete protein)